• Skip to primary navigation

 Introduction

 Carnitas cooked the traditional way can be an all-day effort.
-Making the carnitas in the Instant Pot, on the other hand, is so much quicker and easier!
+On the other hand, making the carnitas in the Instant Pot is so much quicker and easier!

 Although easy enough to make on a busy weeknight, I often pressure cook the pork in the morning, let it sit in Keep Warm mode, and crisp it up right before I’m ready to serve dinner.
 The recipe also freezes well.

-I never use my slow cooker carnitas recipe anymore because the Instant Pot version is so much more convenient.
+I no longer use my slow cooker carnitas recipe because the Instant Pot version is much more convenient.
 You just dump in all the ingredients and pressure cook.
 There’s no sauteing to be done except at the end, to crisp up the pork.

 There’s enough filling that you can easily feed 6 people and maybe even have some leftovers for the next day’s lunch or to freeze for later!